-The Cancer Society of New Zealand's Daffodil Day symbolises hope for 1 in 3 New Zealanders affected by cancer.
+Daffodil Day symbolises hope for all New Zealanders impacted by cancer.

 Since 1990, this iconic event has inspired people to come together and support the Cancer Society's work.
 As well as providing an opportunity to raise awareness of cancer in New Zealand.

-There are many ways your donation makes a difference for people with cancer.
+Donate today.
+Your generous donation will help make a difference for people with cancer.